Iraq Inquiry: Criticism

 In 2012, Attorney General Dominic Grieve was criticised when he vetoed the release of documents to the inquiry detailing minutes of Cabinet meetings in the days leading up to the invasion of Iraq in 2003.
 Concurrently, the Foreign Office successfully appealed against a judge's ruling and blocked the disclosure of extracts of a conversation between Bush and Blair moments before the invasion.
-The British government stated that revealing the content of a phone call between Bush and Blair moments before the invasion would later present a "significant danger" to British–American relations.
 In his submission to the inquiry, Philippe Sands observed that:

 In 2011, the Independent published an article with 15 charges that have yet to be answered by the inquiry.
 Speaking at a public meeting in 2013, David Owen said that the inquiry "is being prevented from revealing extracts that they believe relevant from exchanges between President Bush and Prime Minister Blair".
 He blamed Blair and Cameron for this state of affairs, who he believed have entered into a private deal to prevent the publication of important documents out of mutual self-interest.
 It emerged that the Cabinet Office was resisting the release of "more than 130 records of conversations" between Bush and Blair, as well as "25 notes from Mr Blair to President Bush" and "some 200 cabinet-level discussions".

 The report has been criticised for ignoring the role of the UK media.
-The UK media, "played on the ‘hearts and minds’ of the British public, constructing a moral case for the Iraq invasion that would convince the general population."
+The UK media, "played on the 'hearts and minds' of the British public, constructing a moral case for the Iraq invasion that would convince the general population."

 The length of time taken for the inquiry to complete its report is seen by many as excessive, and has been widely criticised.